 In May of 2018, the Bear Sanctuary Prishtina introduced an ‘Environmental Education Centre,’ which offers various educational exhibitions, games and seminars, as well as an on-site vegetarian restaurant.

-Getting to the Bear Sanctuary Prishtina is relatively simple.
-From the bus station in Prishtina (a 20 minute walk from the centre), take a bus going in the direction of ‘Gjilan.’
-They are pretty frequent, and all buses have the destination written on the front.
+As the Bear Sanctuary Prishtina is only 20km from Prishtina, in the village of Mramor, getting there is relatively simple.
+From the bus station in Prishtina (a 25 minute walk from the centre or 3 EU taxi), take a bus going in the direction of ‘Gjilan.’
+Although there is no online timetable, the buses are very frequent so you will be fine just turning up at the station.
+All of the buses have the destination written on the front, the cost is 2 EU and the journey time is one hour.

-Make sure you tell the driver where you are going (if he doesn’t understand ‘Bear Sanctuary’ then say ‘Mramor’ as this is the name of the closest village) because otherwise he won’t stop!
+Once you are on the bus, make sure you tell the driver where you are going (if he doesn’t understand ‘Bear Sanctuary’ then say ‘Mramor’ as this is the name of the closest village) because otherwise he won’t stop!
 Once you’re off the bus, the Bear Sanctuary is a 3km walk down a quiet country lane next to a river.
-It’s a nice walk, although due to the length, I’d recommend visiting the sanctuary on a nice warm day!
+It’s a nice walk, and well signposted, although due to the length, I’d recommend visiting the sanctuary on a nice warm day!

 When coming back, you can take a bus from the opposite side of the road to where you got off, or ask somebody at the sanctuary to call a taxi for you.
-Because my friends and I didn’t know how long we would be waiting for the bus, we decided to hitchhike, which is very common in Kosovo.
+Because my friends and I didn’t know how long we would be waiting for the bus, we decided to hitchhike, which is very common in Kosovo (for some hitchhiking safety tips then check out this post at HitchWiki).

 Inside the Bear Sanctuary Prishtina